ddl-rliu/vibelympics/README.md

 Welcome to Chainguard's Vibelympics, our first ever vibe coding tournament, where the only rule is writing code without looking at the code!

+## Project 1:

+### 🚗🚗🚙🚙🏁🏆 Ultimate Racer

+**An emoji-only turn-based racing game**

+Race your blue car 🚙 against an AI opponent 🚗 around an emoji track.

+- **Momentum-based movement**: Your velocity carries over each turn.
+Plan your moves carefully!
+- **Penalties**: Go off-track onto grass 🟩 or hit the audience 😃→💀 and you'll skip a turn

 ## Entering the Competition

 To register for the competition, follow these steps: